 Testing is one of the main phases of the software life cycle.
 As a web development company, we follow many testing strategies to find and rectify our product.
 In every phase of the development process of an application, we need to test in one or other way whether the application provides the expected outcome.
 This is what an eCommerce web development company does to make sure about the quality they provide.

-Here, we discuss on A/B Testing in an ecommerce website.
+Here, we discuss A/B Testing on an eCommerce website.
 Before that, let’s see what exactly A/B Testing is.

 A/B Testing is a comparison testing of two versions of a web page to see which among them performs better.
-We compare two versions,let’s call them version A and version B. Hence this testing is known as A/B Testing.
-Both A and B is tested by showing to the similar visitors at the same time.
-The winner will be the one which get the higher conversion rate.
+We compare two versions, let’s call them to version A and version B. Hence this testing is known as A/B Testing.
+Both A and B are tested by showing to similar visitors at the same time.
+The winner will be the one which gets the higher conversion rate.

 Every website will have certain goals.
-Of course, eCommerce website also will have goals set to achieve.
-An eCommerce website always target visitors buying products.
-That is the way for a website get more conversion rate that takes the website to next level.
+Of course, the eCommerce website also will have goals set to achieve.
+An eCommerce website always targets visitors buying products.
+That is the way for a website to get more conversion rate that takes the website to the next level.

-This is exactly based on goals you set.
-It could be increase in number of users, conversion rate.
-CTR, sales and bounce rate etc..
+This is exactly based on the goals you set.
+It could be increased in the number of users, conversion rate.
+CTR, sales, and bounce rate, etc..
 For example, when you set your goals to increase in registered users, you might test a minimum of these elements for sure.

-- Wordings, font, size and style used in register form
+- Wordings, font, size, and style used in the register form

 - Size and structure of the form